Tealeaf iOS SDK public API reference

 Manual instrumentation

-You turn off the auto-instrumentation feature in the TealeafBasicConfig.plist file.
-When you do so, no method swizzling occurs, the application state is not monitored, and screen changes or any other events are not automatically tracked.
+When you disable the auto-instrumentation feature, no method swizzling occurs, the application state is not monitored, and screen changes or any other events are not automatically tracked.

-To disable auto-instrumentation, in the TealeafBasicConfig.plist file, which is in the TLFResources.bundle, set DisableAutoInstrumentation
+To disable auto-instrumentation, open the TealeafBasicConfig.plist file in TLFResources.bundle and set DisableAutoInstrumentation

 .